d6t/d6tpipe/docs/source/quickstart.rst

 See :doc:`Push <../push>` for details.

-Create remotes and pipes
+Create and manage pipes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You might want to create your own remote file storage that you control.
-A remote refers to the the remote file storage and a pipe is a connection to that file storage.
-You can have multiple pipes to the same remote.
+You might want to create your own remote file storage that you control. d6tpipe makes it very easy for you to set up and manage professional remote data file storage.

 .. code-block:: python